pabloordonez/strapi-test/README.md

 - Native fields: ✔
 - Fetch data from third party: ✔
-- Categories and tags: ⏱
+- Categories and tags: Possible but you need to have categories and tags previously populated in their respective content types.
-- Filtering content types: ⏱
+- Filtering content types: ✔
+- Custom api endpoints: ✔
+- GraphQL: ⏱
 - Image manipulation: ⏱